GitauHarrison/notes/chartjs.md

         return check_password_hash(self.password_hash, password)
 ```

 We have created three columns in our table.
-The columns will store every user's username, email and password.
+The columns will store every user's username, email, and password.
 The `password_hash` column will store the hashed version of the user's password.
 This is an additional security measure to secure users' data in the event the database is compromised.

 This is a new structure.
 We need to apply these changes and create a brand new database table.
 To do so, we will run the commands below: